Upgrading Charger Suspension With QA1

 Last year we were cruising in our General Lee replica and enjoying the hell out of it.
 We noticed a ton of understeer and how the car floated across the road.
 Even cruising to get some ice cream the handling sucked.
 Unfortunately a driver crashed into the car, resulting in need for new suspension.
 At this point we decided to ditch the factory suspension and upgrade to something that will help make this ol’ Charger handle like a Viper.
 Enter the suspension experts QA1.

 We plan on tossing the original front suspension on a 1969 Dodge Charger General Lee replica and replace it with a complete setup from QA1.
-The kit is complete with tubular upper and lower control arms, double adjustable shocks, adjustable strut rods, camber bolts, anti roll bar, and K member.
+Their full suspension kits are complete tubular upper and lower control arms, double adjustable shocks, adjustable strut rods, camber bolts, anti roll bar, and K member.
+The combination of these parts will bring the handling of our Charger into the 21st century.
 To compliment the suspension we will also be installing a Borgeson steering box to modernize the steering ability of this B body Mopar which is severely lacking in stock form.

 At this point, the drivetrain is already out of the car which will make the remove and replace process much easier as the K member serves as the engine cradle on these unibody cars.
 However you can still do this upgrade without actually removing the drivetrain.